-Non-degree Student - A Non-Degree student is one who meets all requirements for admission to the Graduate School, but who does not intend to work for an advanced degree at this institution, she/he may arrange for a limited program of study as a non-degree student.
+Non-degree Student - A Non-Degree student is one who meets all requirements for admission to the Graduate School, but who does not intend to work for an advanced degree at this institution.
 This classification includes students who plan to transfer credits to another institution, students studying for personal enrichment, and those who plan special programs of study not connected with a specific department and not leading to an advanced degree.
 Students must complete and submit an application, proof of graduation in the form of a final transcript from an accredited undergraduate program, and a non-refundable application fee prior to beginning course work.
 Courses with prerequisites may be taken only if the prerequisites have been met.
 Students wishing to take more than fifteen graduate credits must apply to Graduate Admissions as a degree candidate and meet all admissions requirements as outlined previously.
 The credits must have been earned within five years preceding entry into the degree program.